cyber liability hands tablet

 If a cyber event has stopped you from delivering services to your consumers and fulfilling the obligations of your contract, you could be covered if this is included in your cyber liability policy.

-Errors and omissions will cover any claim that comes about because of a failure to deliver your services or mistakes made regarding the performance of your company.
+Errors and omissions will cover any claim that results from a failure to deliver your services or mistakes made regarding your company’s performance.

 This can cover a huge scope of services.
-For example, you have the more conventional services, such as engineers, doctors, and lawyers.
-You also have technology services that can be impacted as a consequence of a breach, like consulting and software.
+For example, there are the more conventional services, such as engineers, doctors, and lawyers.
+Technology services, like consulting and software, can also be impacted by a breach.

 Media Liability

-This area of protection provides coverage for any infringement of your intellectual property that has happened as a consequence of marketing your services.
+This protection area covers any infringement of intellectual property due to marketing your services.
 The only exception is patent infringement.

 This tends to apply to both online and offline marketing.
-This means everything from your printed advertising efforts, such as marketing brochures, to your social media posts will be covered.
+Everything from your printed advertising efforts, such as marketing brochures, to your social media posts will be covered.

 Network Business Interruption